shawnmflemingc/web-basics/maps/mapbox.md

 # Exploring the Mapbox Static API

+Try modifying the URL yourself without the provided web tool.
 Here are some questions to guide your exploration:

 ## Getting Started